Healthy Homes Assessment Hastings

 What We Do

-As building inspectors, we are experts in all components that come with expert house inspects.
-We are here to make sure you make the right decision when purchasing your next property.
+As building inspectors we are experts in all components associated with specialist home Inspections.
+We’re here to make sure that you make the best decision when buying your next home.

-We specialise in a variety of services to ensure you are completely informed about the condition of any property you might be contemplating buying or selling as well as additional solutions.
+We are specialised in a range of services to make sure that you are completely informed of the condition of any property you could be considering buying or selling in addition to other services.

-We have a systematic approach to inspecting your property and the latest software technology which includes digital photos in the report, you can actually see any problems that might be discovered.
-Thanks to our detailed report, it’s no wonder that we receive so many clients who recommend our service to family members and acquaintances.
+With our systemised method of conducting your home inspection and the most up-to-date software technology including digital photos imbedded into the document, you are able to actually see any issues that may be found.
+Thanks to our comprehensive reporting it’s not surprising that we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports